Dealing with council tax arrears

 However, we do purchase other types of debt including loans, overdrafts, credit cards, and catalogue debt.
 You can read our guide on debt purchasing for more information on how this all works.

 We understand that being contacted by Lowell for the first time can be daunting but we’re here to support you and work together.
-Once we hear from you, we’ll be able to set up a sustainable payment plan that you can keep up with.
+Once we hear from you, we’ll be able to set up an affordable payment plan that you can keep up with.
+When you set up a payment plan with Lowell, we consider all other debts outside the payment plan – including council tax arrears – to make sure your monthly payments are affordable.

 If you’ve got any questions or concerns about your Lowell debt, please get in touch with our friendly team who can help you find the best way forward.
-Alternatively, you can manage your own Lowell account through our very own mobile app.
+Alternatively, you can manage your payments through our very own mobile app.

 You can find more helpful guides on debt-related topics like this, as well as information on how we work here at Lowell, over on our Debt Guidance Hub.